-Registers are connected between the TDI and TDO pins to scan the data in and out of the SRAM test circuitry.
+Registers are connected between the TDI and TDO pins and scans data into and out of the SRAM test circuitry.
 Only one register can be selected at a time through the instruction registers.
 Data is serially loaded into the TDI pin on the rising edge of TCK.
 Data is output on the TDO pin on the falling edge of TCK.